dodid/minitrade/docs/trading.md

 1. Trade on open (TOO)

     Use this type if you want trades to happen on market open.
-This is a regular market order but is submitted off regular market hours, so that it can be executed on next market open.
-If you use this type, make sure run backtests off regular market hours.
+This is a regular market order but is submitted outside of regular market hours, so that it can be executed on next market open.
+Make sure you run backtests outside of regular market hours.

 2. Trade on close (TOC)